 Learn How to Take Your Photography to a Whole New Level by Learning What Professional Photographs Do that Most Photographers Do Not Do

 About a year ago I had a professional photographer friend over for dinner.
 That night I showed him some of my photographs and asked him for his input.
-What he shared with me that night ended up taking my and to a whole new level, and I would now like to share that wisdom with you.
+What he shared with me that night ended up taking my inspirational photography and fine art landscapes to a whole new level, and I would now like to share that wisdom with you.

 Key #1 – Learn how to properly and creatively “crop” your photographs.